rayattack/heaven/CONTRIBUTIONS.md

-# How To Contribute to Routerling!!!
+# How To Contribute to Heaven

-Thank you so much for considering to use the most valuable resource in the universe - your time to help move open source forward through **Routerling**.
+Thank you so much for considering to use the most valuable resource in the universe - your time to help move open source forward through **Heaven**.

 ## Support Questions
 Please don't use the issue tracker for this.
-The issue tracker is a tool to address bugs and feature request in Routerling itself.
-Use any of the following resources for questions about Routerling or issues with your own code:
+The issue tracker is a tool to address bugs and feature request in Heaven itself.
+Use any of the following resources for questions about Heaven or issues with your own code:

 - The mailing list heaven@python.org for long term discussions or larger issues.
 - Ask on [Stack Overflow](https://www.stackoverflow.com).
 Search with Google or Bing using: site:stackoverflow.com heaven {search term, exception message etc.}